Microsoft has announced that one million PC users have signed up to test the earliest beta version of its Windows 10 operating system.

 On the Windows blog, Microsoft’s Joe Belifore wrote: “Over the weekend, we hit 1 million registrants for the Windows Insider Program.
 That equates to a lot of people using the Windows 10 Technical Preview and sending us feedback.
 How much feedback?
 Over 200,000 pieces of user-initiated feedback have been submitted to us via the Windows Feedback app from Windows Insiders like you.”

-Belifore says Microsoft is processing all of the feedback and says users will begin to see their input manifest itself result in changes to the beta.
+says users will begin to see their input manifest itself result in

 Belifore went on to say: “Wondering whether people are running this on actual PCs or just “trying it out” for a few minutes in a VM (Virtual Machine)?
 Well, only 36% of installations of the Windows 10 Technical Preview are in VMs.